Learn building evacuation and survival with these tips and evacuation kit checklist!

 - Allows you to take apart your mobile devices without damage to the tablet or phone cover

-Finding your way out would be even easier if you can still use both of your hands for other things like using a pry tool or helping someone in need.
-Headlamps can light your path to safety and you can use your hands for other tasks.
-This is definitely a useful tool in high-rise building evacuation.
+Finding your way out will be even easier if you can still use both of your hands for other things like a pry tool or when helping someone in need.
+Thus, headlamps are important because they can light your path to safety while using both your hands for other tasks.

-- Emergency survival fire blanket ideal for the kitchen, fireplace, grill, car, camping and so on
+- VARIOUS PLACES TO USE: Emergency survival fire blanket ideal for the kitchen, fireplace, grill, car, camping and so on

-- Extinguish various types of fire by suffocating it, including liquid and grease fire
+- EXTINGUISH VARIOUS FIRES: Extinguish various types of fire by suffocating it, including liquid and grease fire

 - LOUDER: 130dB attack alarm with push button activation and concealed OFF button